 What’s the most non-traditional job you’ve ever had?

-I spent most summer in NYC running around the trading floor at Solomon.
+As a kid, I spent most summers in NYC running around the trading floor at Solomon.
 This was the go-go 90s, and I became particularly adept at dodging steel-reinforced corded telephones thrown by frustrated traders.

 What are your favorite books/movies?